badging/badging-template/README.md

    - Example: Project
   - Change the links at the bottom of the page to reflect the badge details

-Below is the current submission repository template.
+To view the submission template, see the folder submission/

 # {CATEGORY} Badging for {TYPE}s